stripe-samples/checkout-one-time-payments/server/python/README.md

 python3 -m venv /path/to/new/virtual/environment
 source /path/to/new/virtual/environment/venv/bin/activate
 ```

 2. Install dependencies

 ```
 pip install -r requirements.txt
 ```

-3. Export and run the server locally
+3. Export and run the application

 ```
 export FLASK_APP=server.py
-python3 -m flask run
+python3 -m flask run --port=4242
 ```

+4. Go to `localhost:4242` in your browser to see the demo